Vadi/opensymphony-webwork-backup/src/etc/README.txt

 Once you've copied these three jars in to the ANT_HOME/lib directory, simply run "ant jar" to create your own version of WebWork.

+=== Distribution jars ===

+The distribution zip file contains in the main dir the WebWork jar, named webwork-<version>.jar.

+You can also find in the dist subdirectory a different WebWork packaging:
+- webwork-nostatic-<version>.jar: containing only WebWork without the static content
+- webwork-static-<version>.zip: containing the required WebWork static dependencies

+The webwork-static-<version>.jar content must be included in the war distribution under webwork directory, or a directory mapped to the URL <context_path>/webwork.
+You must also set in your webapp webwork.properties the webwork.serve.static property to false.

+If these conditions are not fullfilled, WebWork may report strange errors.